 Storage:

-Please store the medication in a dry area, stored at room temperature (1° to 30°C/59° to 86°F), out of direct light
+Please store the medication in a dry area, stored at room temperature (1° to 30°C/59° to 86°F), out of direct light.

 Please remember that you should not be taking any other medications other than your usual prescribed medication and the medication you have been given for the trial.